+General behaviours Harassment based on any of the nine grounds in the equality

+which apply to all types legislation e.g. sexual harassment, homophobic bullying, racist

+of bullying bullying etc.

+Physical aggression

+Damage to property

+Name calling

+Slagging

+• The production, display or circulation of written words, pictures or

+other materials aimed at intimidating another person

+Offensive graffiti

+Extortion

+Intimidation

+Insulting or offensive gestures

+The "look"

-Damage to property Name calling Slagging The production, display or circulation of written words, pictures or other materials aimed at intimidating another person Offensive graffiti Extortion Intimidation Insulting or offensive gestures The "look" Invasion of personal space A combination of any of the types listed.
-Cyber Denigration: Spreading rumors, lies or gossip to hurt a person's reputation Harassment: Continually sending vicious, mean, or disturbing messages to an individual Impersonation: Posting offensive or aggressive messages under another person's name Flaming: Using inflammatory or vulgar words to provoke an online fight Trickery: Fooling someone into sharing personal information which you then post online Outing: Posting or sharing confidential or compromising information or images Exclusion: Purposefully excluding someone from an online group Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety Silent telephone/mobile phone call Abusive text messages Abusive communication on social networks e.g., Facebook/Instagram/Snap Chat/Tic-Toc/Twitter/You Tube or on games consoles etc. Abusive website comments/Blogs/Pictures Abusive posts on any form of communication technology
+Invasion of personal space

+A combination of any of the types listed.
+Cyber Denigration: Spreading rumors, lies or gossip to hurt a person's reputation Harassment: Continually sending vicious, mean or disturbing messages to an individual Impersonation: Posting offensive or aggressive messages under another person's name Flaming: Using inflammatory or vulgar words to provoke an online fight Trickery: Fooling someone into sharing personal information which you then post online Outing: Posting or sharing confidential or compromising information or images Exclusion: Purposefully excluding someone from an online group Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety Silent telephone/mobile phone call Abusive telephone/mobile phone calls Abusive text messages Abusive email Abusive communication on social networks e.g. Facebook/Instagram/Snap Chat/Tic-Toc/Twitter/You Tube or or games consoles etc. Abusive website comments/Blogs/Pictures Abusive posts on any form of communication technology of the Traveller community).
+Homophobic and Transphobic Spreading rumours about a person's sexual orientation Taunting a person of a different sexual orientation Name calling e.g. Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats Use of slurs.
+Race, nationality, ethnic background and membership of the Traveller community Discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background, neighbourhood where student lives.
+Exclusion on the basis of any of the above Relational This involves manipulating relationships as a means of bullying.
+Behaviours include: • Malicious gossip • Isolation & exclusion